 - 3 tablespoons toasted sesame oil

 - For the crab filling

-- 8 ounces fresh-cooked crabmeat, picked over for shells and well drained
+- 8 ounces freshly cooked crabmeat, picked over for shells and drained well

-- 1/4 teaspoon sambal ulek (see Cook’s note), or more to taste
+- 1/4 teaspoon sambal oelek, or more to taste

 - Make the wonton cups